-Determining whether your child suffers from hearing loss can be difficult.
-Children do not perform well in hearing tests designed for adults.
-At Hear Pure, we use audiometry testing and play audiometry testing to determine whether your child has hearing loss, and what degree of hearing loss may be present.
+Determining whether your child has hearing loss can be difficult.
+At Hear Pure in Chester, we understand children do not perform well in hearing tests designed for adults.
+For the children's hearing test, we use audiometry testing and play audiometry testing to determine whether your child has hearing loss and what degree of hearing loss may be present.

-Play Audiometry: Children from the age of 4 can be engaged through play audiometry, which involves the use of toys and your child’s reactions to specific sounds.
-For instance, he or she might be told to drop a toy into a bin when they hear a specific tone.
-The loudness of sounds is adjusted throughout the test to determine your child’s full range of hearing.
+Play Audiometry: Children aged 4 can be engaged through play audiometry, which involves using toys and your child's reactions to specific sounds.
+For instance, they may be told to drop a toy into a bin when they hear a specific tone.
+The loudness of sounds is adjusted throughout the test to determine your child's full hearing range.

-Older Children can respond to sounds by saying yes or no or by pressing a response button.
-The sounds come through headphones placed over the ears and the test take take around 20 minutes.
+Older Children can respond to sounds by saying yes or no or pressing a response button.
+The sounds come through headphones placed over the ears; the test takes around 20 minutes.